Tyler Naquin: Cleveland Indians

 After the 2015 season, Naquin remained at the Indians' facility in Arizona to engage in strength training.
 He competed for a spot on the Indians' 25-man roster during spring training in 2016, and was named to the Opening Day roster.
 Naquin was named the American League Rookie of the Month for June and July 2016.
-On August 19, Naquin hit a walk-off inside-the-park home run to lead the Indians to a 3-2 win over the Toronto Blue Jays.
+On August 19, Naquin hit a walk-off inside-the-park home run to lead the Indians to a 3–2 win over the Toronto Blue Jays.
 He became the first Indians batter to hit a walk off inside-the-park home run since Braggo Roth, who accomplished the feat in 1916.
-In 116 games, he hit .296 with 14 home runs, 43 RBIs and 18 doubles.
+In 116 games, he hit .296 with 14 home runs, 43 RBIs and 18 doubles, finishing third in AL Rookie of the Year voting.
+He reached the 2016 World Series with Cleveland, where they lost in seven games to the Chicago Cubs.
+In Game 6, with two outs in the first inning, Naquin misplayed a fly ball with Lonnie Chisenhall, leading to two Cubs runs.
+He later struck out with the bases loaded, missing a key scoring chance for Cleveland as they lost 9–3.

 Naquin began 2017 with Cleveland.
 However, he was hampered with injuries and struggled with the Indians, and he only appeared in 19 games for Cleveland in which he hit .216.
 He spent the majority of the year with Columbus, where he slashed .298/.359/.475 with ten home runs and 51 RBIs in 80 games.
 He played in 61 games for the Indians in 2018, hitting .264/.295/.356 with 3 home runs and 23 RBI.